 The Early Arrival Obsession

-Sabrina's collaborators have a running observation: she's always early, and she expects you to be too.
-Songwriter Steph Jones notes that Carpenter texts before sessions asking "Are you almost here?"—even when she's 10 minutes early herself.
+Sabrina's collaborators have a running observation: she's always early, and she expects everyone else to be too.
+Songwriter Steph Jones notes that Carpenter texts before sessions asking "Are you almost here?" even when she's 10 minutes early herself.

 This isn't anxiety.
 It's the Type 3's inability to waste time.
 Every minute not working is a minute not achieving.
-Jones describes her work ethic as "unlike anybody I've ever seen."
+Jones calls her work ethic "unlike anybody I've ever seen."

 The Perfectionist's Loop